mplibunao/worker-test-bed/serverless-api/README.md

 ## Query from browser

 - For testing cors without needing to create a react app
+- Make sure to commend out the values inside the `allowedOrigins` array so that it defaults to `*` and allows all origin
 - Open dev tools in browser then paste

 > **Note**: Replace the url when testing in production